XORBKPT/GCP_Hybrid_Neural_Renormalization_Group_Model_RH_Exploration/Notes.md

-This is an exciting research setup, and having two teams test these different scaling architectures is a fantastic way to parallelize the work.

-Here is a detailed breakdown of the differences between the two codebases and a specific set of recommendations for deploying this on GCP, tailored to your budget and goals.
+# Differences between the two codebases and recommendations for deploying this on GCP.

 -----